Magnetic-monopole resummation justifies perturbatively calculated collider production cross sections: The (one-loop) Resummed Model and its UltraViolet fixed-point structure

-\item[Discrete symmetries] The axial nature of the gauge field $B_\mu$ is required for consistency of the field equations, under improper Lorentz transformations, including spatial reflexions and reversal in time.
+\item[Discrete symmetries] The axial nature of the gauge field $B_\mu$ is required for consistency of the field equations, under improper Lorentz transformations, including spatial reflections and reversal in time.
 As a consequence, the Lagrangian (\ref{Lagrangian}) breaks parity, P, and time reversal symmetry, T, but preserves CPT, where C denotes charge conjugation.
-It should be noted that such an explicit parity and time reversal symmetry breaking, but CPT conservation, is a generic feature of theories with magnetic charges~\cite{cptmag}. \item[Coupling hierarchy] The (bare) electric charges $q_e$ and $e_A$ are both assumed to be perturbative: $q_e\ll1$ and $e_A\ll1$.
+It should be noted that such an explicit parity and time reversal symmetry breaking, but CPT conservation, is a generic feature of theories with magnetic charges~\cite{cptmag}.
+We also note that the action of the CP operator on MM states transforms them to their antiparticles~\cite{Ramsey:1958gvj,Weinberg:1965rz}.

+\item[Coupling hierarchy] The (bare) electric charges $q_e$ and $e_A$ are both assumed to be perturbative: $q_e\ll1$ and $e_A\ll1$.
 Our analysis can be of course extended trivially to incorporate any other charged matter, in which case the coupling $e$ will be replaced by the corresponding electric charge $q_e$. \item[Magnetic charge] In the classical theory \eqref{Lagrangian}, the coupling $e_B$ of the spin-\hf monopole to the dual photon can be identified with the magnetic charge, $g_m$, given that its equation of motion yields the MM current~\cite{Zwanziger:1970hk}.
 In the quantum theory, $e_B$ should not be identified immediately with the magnetic charge $g_m$.
 The latter is defined~\cite{Alexandre:2019iub} via the scattering process of MM with matter fermions in the context of the renormalized effective theory \eqref{Lagrangian}, and the identification of the relevant cross sections in the non-relativistic limit with the corresponding ones in the quantum-mechanical approach of \cite{Schwinger:1976fr,Milton:2006cp,Epele:2012jn}, which guarantee electric-magnetic duality.
 In the current work we shall demonstrate that the bare $e_B$ gets renormalized at the quantum level of the UV-fixed point theory stemming from resummation, with its dressed value being multiplied by a non-trivial wavefunction renormalization factor of the strongly coupled U(1)$^\prime$ gauge group.